gurleenkaurv05/in1000-exam-h24/README.md

-# IN1000: Introduksjon til objektorientert programmering (Python)
+# IN1000: Introduction to Object-Oriented Programming (Python)
-Besvarelsen fikk karakteren A.
+The submission received a grade of A.

-Følg linken for en beskrivelse av emnet: https://www.uio.no/studier/emner/matnat/ifi/IN1000/
+Follow the link for a description of the course: https://www.uio.no/studier/emner/matnat/ifi/IN1000/